KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

-A *bufferView* represents a subset of data in a buffer, defined by an integer byte offset into the buffer specified in the `byteOffset` property and the `byteLength` property specifying the total byte length of the buffer view.
+A *bufferView* represents a subset of data in a buffer, defined by a byte offset into the buffer specified in the `byteOffset` property and a total byte length specified by the `byteLength` property of the buffer view.

 When a buffer view contain vertex indices or attributes, they must be its only content, i.e., it's invalid to have more than one kind of data in the same buffer view.